-If there was ever a movie to make a case for virtual reality being part of your big screen experience, this would be it.
+If there were ever a movie to make a case for virtual reality being part of your big-screen experience, this would be it.
 In fact, I would say this movie has the potential to be a sleeper hit if marketed right.

 Violence Against Woman (One Scene of Venus Getting Punched) & Gun Shots